-In this 2 hour free webinar, Lindsay will cover trafficking / modern slavery law and policy, and ways to overcome the obstacles practitioners may face during a case, including immigration appeals where trafficking grounds are considered and judicial reviews.
+In this free webinar held on 5 February 2021, Lindsay Cundall of ATLEU covers trafficking / modern slavery law and policy, and ways to overcome the obstacles practitioners may face during a case, including immigration appeals where trafficking grounds are considered and judicial reviews.

-The training will focus on how to represent a potential victim of trafficking and / or modern slavery on a legal aid contract in a way achieves justice for your client but is also financially viable for your practice.
+The training focuses on how to represent a potential victim of trafficking and / or modern slavery on a legal aid contract in a way achieves justice for your client but is also financially viable for your practice.

 During this training, ATLEU will be providing details of an opportunity for interested legal practices to take part in a training / mentoring programme, funded by The Legal Education Foundation.